 What’s on at the Portico Library

 The Portico is home to an eclectic range of fantastic public events, from talks and performances to exhibitions, awards and workshops.
+Download our Feb to March 2025 events overview here.

 The Portico is home to an eclectic range of fantastic public events, from talks and performances to exhibitions, awards and workshops.
+Download our Feb to March 2025 events overview here.

 If you have visited the exhibition, online collection, searched for books relating to folklore or East Asia, or attended an event, we invite you to complete our survey here.